 Senator Ben Cardin, Maryland

-Among his other legislative accomplishments are the Cardin-Lugar transparency provision of Dodd-Frank Wall Street Reform and Consumer Protect Act, which requires publicly traded companies to report payments to foreign governments for drilling and mining rights, and the Foreign Aid Transparency and Accountability Act, a law which he authored with Senator Rubio to ensure transparency in our foreign assistance so that civil society in the United States and in aid partner countries can hold their governments accountable.
+Chairman Cardin’s other legislative accomplishments include the Cardin-Lugar transparency provision of Dodd-Frank Wall Street Reform and Consumer Protect Act, which requires publicly traded companies to report payments to foreign governments for drilling and mining rights, and the Foreign Aid Transparency and Accountability Act, a law which he authored with Sen. Marco Rubio to ensure transparency in U.S. foreign assistance so that civil society in the United States and in aid partner countries can hold their governments accountable.

 Chairman Cardin has been a member of the Senate Foreign Relations Committee since 2007 and served as Ranking Member from 2015-2018.
 In addition to his foreign relations leadership roles, he chairs the Senate Small Business and Entrepreneurship Committee and the Senate Environment & Public Works Subcommittee on Transportation and Infrastructure.
 He is also a senior member of the Senate Finance Committee.